 - 1. Names and ages of the children involved, if any - 2.
 What timesharing arrangement has been in effect since filing of the petition - 3.
-The amount of child support proposed for the children - 4.
-Whether or not the children are presently covered under any medical insurance policy - 5.
-What, if any, special medical problems any of the children may have - 6.
-A suggested visitation schedule for the non-custodial parent - 7.
+The amount of child support proposed for the children - Whether or not the children are presently covered under any medical insurance policy - 5.
+What, if any, special medical problems any of the children may have - A suggested timesharing schedule for the non-custodial parent - 7.
 A proposed parenting plan